Scheduled MonumentsEnglandTemple Manor, Strood

 What is Temple Manor, Strood?

-Temple Manor is a 13th-century stone house situated in Strood, Kent, and represents a rare surviving example of domestic architecture from the medieval period.
+Temple Manor is a 13th-century stone-built house located in Strood, Kent, which survives as one of the oldest domestic structures in the region.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011805.

 Who is responsible for protecting Temple Manor, Strood?